 Here’s the thing: this pasta is undoubtedly from Lombardy, and everyone you come across will recommend you try it; however, no two casoncelli recipes are exactly the same.

 Across Lombardy, you’ll find the pasta with a slightly different filling—some stuffed with shredded pork, others with raisins and the local Grana Padano cheese, some with pears and amaretti cookies, and others without.
 And there are even slightly different shapes—some more of a half-moon while others, like these, resemble a candy wrapper.

 What is consistent is that the casoncelli are a stuffed pasta that hails from the Lombardy region and uses ingredients that are 100%, Lombardy, from the local cheese Grana Padano and the butter sauce (this region of Italy uses butter more than olive oil!) to the local macaron-like cookies, amaretti biscuits, so you’re eating the flavors of the region with every bite.

 What To Know Before You Make This Pasta

 Yes, this recipe is an undertaking, as it’s about 3 hours from start to finish, so it’s the kind of recipe you’ll want to take on as a weekend project.
 But do make this pasta because it will quickly become one of your favorites!

-Oh, and if you don’t want to make the full recipe, that’s totally fine.
-The pasta dough is a workhouse dough that is perfect for shaped and filled pasta or just toss your favorite store-bought pasta in the uber-comforting smoky, sage-y brown butter sauce.
+Oh, and if you don’t want to make the full recipe, that’s fine.
+The pasta dough is a workhouse dough perfect for shaped and filled pasta or tosses your favorite store-bought pasta in the uber-comforting smoky, sage-y brown butter sauce.

 PIN IT FOR LATER!

 Want to remember this recipe for a future dinner party?
-Go ahead and save it to your Pinterest board so you can access it later!
+Go ahead and save it to your Pinterest board to access it later!